Ecwid/ecwid-api-docs/includes/_categories.md

 thumbnail | \<*ImageDetails*\> | Thumbnail image data.
 The thumbnail size is specified in the store settings.
 Resized to fit 400x400px by default nameTranslated | \<*Translations*\> | Available translations for category name url | string |  URL of the category page in the store.
-[Learn more](https://developers.ecwid.com/api-documentation/categories#q-how-to-get-urls-for-categories) productCount | number | Number of products in the category and its subcategories enabledProductCount | number | Number of enabled products in the category (excluding its subcategories) description | string  | The category description in HTML descriptionTranslated | \<*Translations*\> | Available translations for category description
+[Learn more](https://developers.ecwid.com/api-documentation/categories#q-how-to-get-urls-for-categories) productCount | number | Number of products in the category and its subcategories. **Important**: this value takes several minutes to update. enabledProductCount | number | Number of enabled products in the category (excluding its subcategories) description | string  | The category description in HTML descriptionTranslated | \<*Translations*\> | Available translations for category description